Eva-Kuk/unique-wings/README.md

 | lineitem_total | DecimalField | max_digits=6, decimal_places=2, null=False, blank=False, editable=False |

-### "Product" model creates objects containing individual product information, such as name, description, price, image and sku. - The unique ID is auto generated.
-The product model is linked to the categories model which divides the products into subsections.
-The product objects will be used for the order model and favourites model.
+### "Product" model creates objects containing individual product information, such as name, description, price, image and sku.
+The unique ID is auto generated.
+The product model is related to the categories model, which divides the products into subsections.
+The product objects will be used for the order model and favorites model.
+Product is also related to Review model.

 | *Field*     | *Field type* | *Attributes*                                                 |
 | ----------- | ------------ | ------------------------------------------------------------ |